whytekieran/Neo4J-Project/README.md

 wish to view more information about relational database here is a link to MySQL's documentation.
 [MySQL](https://dev.mysql.com/doc/)

 ## **_The Project Database_**
-In the introduction of this documentation I described the project that i will be doing which involves creating a graph databse.
+In the introduction of this documentation I described the project that i will be doing which involves creating a graph database.
 Now that ive explained a little about the technologies that will be using i will now explain the database that ive created for my project.

 **The Database Nodes**